-In Gingr, you can put user account into different groups which have different permissions, levels of access, and communications.
+In Gingr, you can sort user accounts into different groups, each with its own set of permissions, access levels, and communication options.
 Setting up user groups and permissions helps with the security of your app to ensure that users are only able to access and use portions of that app that you intend for them to use.

 Helpful Hints: Before you begin.

 - Before you get started, think about how you might want to group your users.
 For example, we commonly see user groups by the position they have at the company or by the type of work they do (e.g. Groomer, Manager, Receptionist, Kennel Staff, etc).

 - Take a moment to list out the groups that you want to create and decide which employees belong to those groups.

 - We discourage the practice of sharing user accounts.
 This makes it difficult to track actions if you need to audit something and it can create inaccurate reporting and system issues at check out.

 - Users should only be in a single Group, the one with the highest level of permissions they should have access to.
 When a User is in multiple groups, it can cause permission conflicts, including possible issues with notification.

 Set it Up: Let's get started.